ManjuTakhar/token-manager/README.md

 4. **No error handling**: Methods don't handle edge cases or raise appropriate exceptions for invalid inputs.
 Consider adding validation and meaningful error messages.

 5. **Inefficient counting**: The `countUnexpiredTokens` method iterates through all tokens (including expired ones) every time it's called.
-This is inefficient for large numbers of tokens.
-Consider implementing cleanup during counting or using a more efficient data structure.
+This is inefficient for large numbers of tokens, using a more efficient data structure.

-6. **No cleanup mechanism**: There's no way to manually or automatically clean up expired tokens.
-Add a method to remove expired tokens or implement automatic cleanup.
+6. **No token expiration mechanism**: There's no way to manually or automatically clean up expired tokens.
+Add a method to remove expired tokens, and this new method can be invoked everytime a token is generated, renewed and unexpired tokens are counted.

 7. **No logging or monitoring**: There's no logging capability for debugging, auditing, or monitoring token operations.
 Consider adding logging for important operations.